Basic STEP Concepts

 For example:

 The objects and structures available in the Tree will vary based on your particular data model, but the concepts described can be applied across any data model.
 Regardless of the specific names or structures, each node on the Tree tab is an individual object that has a defined "place to live" within a hierarchy.
 A user can right-click on many of these objects and have a 'New...' option, such as 'New Product' or 'New Classification', allowing them to create a new node in the hierarchy.
-For example, when right-clicking on the 'Apparel' object and selecting 'New Product', a dialog appears with an option to create a 'Level 2' object.
+For example, when right-clicking on the 'Apparel' object and selecting 'New Product', a dialog appears with an option to create an object with one of a few possible object types.

 Notice in the above screenshots that a Level 2 object exists in System Setup only once, but there are multiple instances of it in Tree.

-Note that object super types can only exist within their designated hierarchy types.
+Object super types can only exist within their designated hierarchy types.
 To clarify, a product hierarchy (blue hierarchy) can only contain object types of the product super type, while an entity hierarchy (gray hierarchy) can only contain objects of the entity super type.
 It is possible to have the visual appearance of mixed hierarchies, but this is accomplished via references rather than actual data structures.
-For example, products may appear in the Tree to be within a classification hierarchy, but this is due to references on the object, as shown below.
+For example, products in the Tree may appear to be within a classification hierarchy, but this is due to references on the object, as shown below.

 Notice that the corresponding System Setup structure for the above does not include the product object types.

 The true residence of the product objects is within the Primary Product Classification, with a visual display of the product references into various classification hierarchies being just that: a visual display of references.
 However, assets are an exception to this concept.
-Assets are not part of the Classification structure in System Setup, but do in fact exist within this structure in Tree.
-Each asset must be linked in to one or more classifications, and this is the only location in which they "live" in STEP.
+Assets are not part of the classification structure in System Setup, but do exist within this structure in Tree.
+Each asset must be linked to one or more classifications, and this is the only location in which they "live" in STEP.
 Each asset automatically has a reference applied to each classification in which it is linked.
 More information on references can be found in the Reference and Link Types topic in the System Setup documentation.
-More information on the various object super types and their characteristics can be found in the Object Super Types topic within this guide.
+More information on the various object super types and their characteristics can be found in the Object Super Types topic.

 Using the above information, the questions posed earlier in this topic can now be answered: